 Automated deployment may fail due to a variety of reasons, including:

-- a lost connection to the managed system
+- A lost connection to the cloud account.

-- cancellation of the clone task in the managed system
+- Cancellation of the clone task in the cloud account.

-- the VM or virtual service naming convention doesn't match the managed system's naming rules
+- The VM or virtual service naming convention doesn't match the cloud account's naming rules.

 If the automated deployment of one component in a multi-component service fails, Commander attempts to deploy the next component.
 Likewise, if automated deployment of one service in a multi-service request fails, Commander attempts to deploy the next service in the request.